hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## Does repartitioning wait for Entry Processor?

 Repartitioning is the process of redistributing the partition ownerships.
-Hazelcast performs the repartitioning in the cases where a node leaves the cluster or joins to the cluster.
-If  a repartitioning is to be happen while an entry processor is active in a node processing on an entry object, the repartitioning waits for the entry processor to complete its job.
+Hazelcast performs the repartitioning in the cases where a node leaves the cluster or joins the cluster.
+If a repartitioning will happen while an entry processor is active in a node processing on an entry object, the repartitioning waits for the entry processor to complete its job.

 ## Why do Hazelcast instances on different machines not see each other?